 - Certified Nurse Midwives (CNMs): Specially trained, licensed professionals experienced in providing obstetric and newborn care, CNMs provide comprehensive, family-centered maternity care from the first prenatal visit through labor, delivery, and after the birth of your baby.
 Midwives are registered nurses who have earned their master's degree in nursing, with a strong emphasis on clinical training in midwifery.
 Midwives work with obstetricians who are always available to assist if complications occur during pregnancy, labor, or delivery.

 - Perinatologist: Also called maternal-fetal medicine specialists, a perinatologist is an obstetrician who specializes in the care of women who may face special problems during pregnancy.
-These include women over age 35; women with certain medical conditions, such as diabetes, hypertension, and sexually transmitted diseases; women with inherited (genetic) disorders; and women who have had problems with previous pregnancies.
+These include women over age 35; women with certain medical conditions, such as diabetes and hypertension; women with inherited (genetic) disorders; women who have had problems with previous pregnancies; and women whose pregnancies are otherwise considered high risk due to fetal or maternal conditions.
 Perinatologists manage high-risk pregnancies, preconception counseling, and sophisticated prenatal diagnosis and treatment.

 - Family practitioner (FP): a medical doctor who specializes in the health care of all family members.
 Some FPs provide normal OB/GYN care, but will refer high-risk pregnancies and other problems to an OB/GYN.